#DearCait: What Advice Would You Give To Aspiring Writers & Bloggers?

 Dear S, firstly - thank you!
 I so appreciate you following along with my blog and I love that you have been inspired to create your own.
 I wish you all the best with it!
 In response to your question, I think I should start by saying this: There is no such thing as an "aspiring" or "wannabe" writer.
 If you write, you are a writer.
 Your name does not need to grace the NYT Best Sellers list, nor do you need to have a single piece of published work in any book, magazine or website to be worthy of the title.

 Secondly, my advice is very simple: Love what you do.
-And don’t give a sh*t about anyone else.
+Forget everyone else.
 This applies to every creative person, regardless of whether they want to write, sing, act or paint.
 If you love it, you should do it.
-Art is subjective, not everyone will love what you produce – guaranteed.
-But what another person thinks of your craft is irrelevant because you’re not creating for them.
+Art is subjective, not everyone will love what you produce - guaranteed.
+But what another person thinks of your craft is irrelevant because you're not creating for them.
 You creating for you.

 “Art and life are subjective.
 Not everybody’s gonna dig what I dig, but I reserve the right to dig it.” – Whoopi Goldberg